Holt59/OSM2Graph/README.md

 # OSM2Graph

-Osmosis plugin to generate graph files from OSM files.
+[Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) plugin to generate graph files from OSM files.

 # Usage

-You need to have [osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) and put the `osm2graph.jar` file in the `plugins/` directory of `osmosis`.
+You need to have [osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) somewhere on your system and the `osm2graph.jar` file in the `plugins/` subdirectory of `osmosis`.

+Typical run:

 ```bash
 bin/osmosis --rb input_map.osm.pbf \